-A premium DNS also assures of faster DNS resolution time, hence improving the speed, which is an important factor in achieving better search rankings as well as user retention.
-A premium DNS is secured against various threats, especially Distributed Denial of Service (DDoS) attack.
+A premium DNS also assures faster DNS resolution time, hence improving the speed, which is an important factor in achieving better search rankings as well as user retention.
+A premium DNS is secured against various threats, especially Distributed Denial of Service (DDoS) attacks.
 There are various other benefits of using a premium DNS service, like improved reporting, authentications, etc.

 Propagation of DNS

 When a DNS entry is changed it takes some time to propagate it across the network depending on the TTL (Time to Live) value associated with each of the records.
 It varies from a few minutes to sometimes up to 48 hours.